alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 ## My perspective.

-Francis writes in “Who should read this book” that
+Frances writes in “Who should read this book” that

 > ❞ If you have used C++ before but have failed to keep up with recent changes, this book is for you.